Qualcomm's newest smartwatch platform aims to fix bad battery life

 With the next Apple Watch likely to debut this week, Qualcomm has launched an early smartwatch counterpunch.
-Qualcomm's next-generation smartwatch chip platform, Snapdragon Wear 3100, will be in Google WearOS watches starting this holiday, the company announced Monday at an event in San Francisco.
+Qualcomm's next-generation smartwatch chip platform, Snapdragon Wear 3100, will be in Google WearOS watches starting this holiday, starting with the Montblanc Summit 2 watch in October.

 The new chips were first teased by Qualcomm at Google's developer conference in May.
 Along with Google's updated WearOS software, the updates aim to improve the problems in current Google WearOS smartwatches... mainly when it comes to battery life.